Scalable Video Coding in Video Conferencing: A Practical Guide

 The benefits of SVC

 SVC brings real advantages to video delivery.
-Here are the most important ones.
+The most important ones are:

 Limitations of SVC

-SVC is a strong solution for adapting video streams to diverse conditions, but it's not without drawbacks.
+SVC is a strong solution for adapting video streams to diverse conditions, but it isn't without drawbacks:

 Browser support remains uneven